syntek-lang/docs/spec/grammar/lexical.md

 Identifiers are user defined names for entities such as variables and functions.
 An identifier is a sequence of one or more letters, digits, and underscores.
 The first character in an identifier must be a letter or underscore.

-Keywords and literals cannot be used as identifiers.
+Keywords and literals cannot be used as identifiers, with the exception of class properties/methods.

 ```syntek
 # valid